General Laws and FAQs about Circumcision

 How Do I Locate A Mohel In My Area?

 There are many people who live in locations where they cannot find a qualified mohel to perform the traditional Jewish Bris circumcision on their newborn baby boy.
 In some cases there is no qualified mohel to perform circumcision where they live.
 In other cases there may be a qualified mohel for circumcision in their area, but the family of the newborn baby boy does not know of the mohel and/or does not know how to contact the mohel.

-Rabbi Gadi Levy may be able to help, by giving contact information for a Rabbi or mohel in various communities throughout the country.
-In many cases Rabbi Levy will be able to guide you to a mohel who can perform the Bris circumcision.
+Rabbi Gadi Levy may be able to help you, by giving contact information for a Rabbi or mohel in various communities throughout the country.
+In many cases Rabbi Levy will be able to guide you to a mohel who can perform the Bris or circumcision.